 Yet well into the 20th century, one scholar could look back at the rich narrative reportage, the muckrakers and credit some of their success in the early 1900s to the claim that they wrote freely "in a time of oppressive literary gentility".
 Whatever degree of gentility might have inhibited the literary contemporaries of the muckrakers, many of their journalistic predecessors, working for 19th century publications, were not so oppressed.

-As you can see Frank Lesley´s newspaper it was not a reliable source for news or very fact based.
+As you can see Frank Lesley´s newspaper was not a reliable source for news or very fact based.
 Louisa herself did not like Mr Lesley.
 He was a newspaper mogul.
 He was a very wealthy man and he lived very lavished lifestyle.
 Even when Louisa became rich, she was not somebody who bragged with her wealth.
 Louisa also took it to her agenda, to encourage other wealthy people to help the poor.
 This happens a lot in her novels.
-For example in Little Women, Laurie turns from somebody who took his wealth for granted to a philantrophist and thanks to that really goes to Amy.
+For example in Little Women, Laurie turns from somebody who took his wealth for granted to a philanthropist and thanks to that really goes to Amy.

-Being said that there is a scene in the novel where Laurie has bought pair of fashionable gloves to himself and Jo makes fun of it and criticises how he spends his money.
+Being said that there is a scene in the novel where Laurie has bought pair of fashionable gloves to himself and Jo makes fun of it and criticizes how he spends his money.
 Maybe Lesley´s lifestyle was something that Louisa did not like, but more likely reason is the pressure that was put upon her to write things that she did not feel comfortable.

 Magazine mostly ran sensational stories of murders, executions, prize fights, wars and assassinations.
 If you read Louisa´s stories that she wrote during this time, these are not her themes.
 Neither are these stories horrible or immoral.
 Kinda reminds me the episode Emily and I did together, the podcast episode called "Jo can handle feedback".
 Emily said that Louisa May Alcott herself is quite an elitist.
 You can see that in her writings even from young age she included moral teachings to her stories.
 Most of her themes are in fact women who have great deal of emotional distress.
 Goethean Stress and Thunder tales, but as you heard from that paragraph Mr Lesley wanted everything to be more shocking, more disturbing and preferably without no morals, because that is what sells.